Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddDesktop.rst

         import {NgModule} from "@angular/core";
         import {Routes} from "@angular/router";

-        // Import a small abstraction library to switch between nativescript and web import { PeekModuleFactory } from "@synerty/peek-plugin-base-js"
+        import { PeekModuleFactory } from "@synerty/peek-plugin-base-js"

         // Import the default route component